If your car is equipped with a GPS device, you can use the address for the Whistler Visitor Centre as a central location to program your route:

 As you approach the far side of Lions Gate Bridge look for the West Vancouver exit.
 It's a gradual merge left at the end of the bridge.
 The exit circles around under the bridge onto Marine Drive.
 Stay in the right-hand lane, over a small bridge and quickly to a stop light at Taylor Way.
 Turn right and head up the hill where you'll see Highway 1 before you.
 Merge to the left under Highway 1, turn left immediately under the overpass.
 As you approach Horseshoe Bay, slow down and watch for the exit for Squamish and Whistler.
 Whistler Village is about 90 minutes from this point.

-Direct Route, Bypass City of Vancouver (Toll Required)
+Direct Route, Bypass City of Vancouver

-As you approach the Canada-U.S. border, take Exit 275 (about a mile before the border) off Interstate 5 onto Pacific Highway.
+As you approach the Canada-USA border, take Exit 275 (about a mile before the border) off Interstate 5 onto Pacific Highway.
 The Pacific Highway Border crossing is also known as the truck crossing.
 Once across the border it's called 176th Street or Highway 15.
 Follow Highway 15 approximately eight miles north to Highway 1, the Trans Canada Highway.
 Take Highway 1 westbound.
 Make no turns.
-You'll zoom through the north-eastern municipalities of Greater Vancouver, motoring across the Port Mann Bridge toll bridge over the mighty Fraser and eventually the Iron Workers Memorial (Second Narrows) Bridge crossing Burrard Inlet.
+You'll zoom through the north-eastern municipalities of Greater Vancouver, motoring across the Port Mann Bridge over the mighty Fraser River and eventually the Iron Workers Memorial (Second Narrows) Bridge crossing Burrard Inlet.
 Watch for the exit for Squamish and Whistler.
 Whistler Village is about 90 minutes from this point.